avantcontra/processing_websockets/README.md

 The library can be downloaded here: https://github.com/alexandrainst/processing_websockets/blob/master/webSockets.zip?raw=true

+*If you met some typo or path error, could check this issue [Linux problems - no binary](https://github.com/avantcontra/osc-websocket-example/issues/2)*

 ## Installation
 Unzip and put the extracted webSockets folder into the libraries folder of your Processing sketches.
 Reference and examples are included in the webSockets folder.